synssins/sonorium/ROADMAP.md

 **Goal:** Modify speakers on an active channel without disrupting playback.

+**Status:** Partially implemented via Broadcast Audio Model (v1.1.5-dev).
+New speakers join at current playback position.

 **Features:**
-- Add speakers to a playing channel—new speakers immediately pick up the stream
+- ✅ Add speakers to a playing channel—new speakers immediately pick up the stream
+- ✅ All speakers hear identical audio (broadcast model)
 - Remove speakers from a playing channel—remaining speakers continue uninterrupted
 - Real-time speaker status showing which speakers are actively receiving the stream
 - Graceful handling of speaker disconnections